Samsung/tizen-docs/docs/iot/preview2/getting-started/overview.md

     -   [IoT API](../guides/iot-api.md)
         -   Things SDK for SmartThings&trade;: Using Things SDK API for [SmartThings&trade;](https://smartthings.developer.samsung.com/), you can create your IoT devices with the SmartThings Cloud.
 The Things SDK API enables you to integrate, control, and monitor your IoT devices through the SmartThings Cloud with the SmartThings application.

+        > **Note**
+        >
+        > The API set of Tizen IoT Extension SDK version 1 based on Tizen 5.0 is not compatible with that of Tizen IoT Preview 2 based on Tizen 4.0.

         -   Peripheral I/O: Using the Tizen Peripheral I/O Native API for IoT devices, you can control peripherals, such as sensors and actuators, using industry-standard protocols and interfaces.